What is self care?

 The app helps you to lessen stress, jump-start creativity, become more focused, conquer anxiety, and improve relationships.

-I am not being sponsored by Headspace, but anytime I find a resource that I love, I will always share with the Tendril Wild community.
+I am not being sponsored by Headspace, but anytime I find a resource that I love, I’ll always share with the Tendril Wild community.

 I’ve always loved learning, and being home schooled for almost ten years made me a fairly adept self-teacher.
 Name just about any subject, and I’d love to know more about it.
 I love that learning can be a life-long endeavor, even though there’s literally no possible way that we can learn everything there is to know.
 But it’s fun to take in as much knowledge as we can.